 This is what we started with…

 A drastic improvement for sure even though not everything went as I had planned.
 I had to make a few compromises and find a few substitutes for my original plans.
+One of which was the desk chair.
+The one I really wanted was just not in budget at this time.
+I found the cane chair at an antique store for $20 and gave it a makeover to better suit the room.

 Finding the right headboard was a huge stress factor in this makeover for several reasons.
 When I was in the very beginning stages of planning my design, I visited an antique store where I found the perfect headboard that ever existed.
 It was completely unique and only $40!
 But sadly, it was a king size and I needed a full.
 There was no way to make it work.
 So I planned my design still with that in mind, thinking maybe I’d find something similar somewhere else.
 I didn’t.
 In addition to that, not all full beds are created equal in size and I needed exactly 55″ width or it wouldn’t fit with my nightstands.
 Every time I found one that worked with the design, it was the wrong size.
 Then my husband and I decided to DIY one.
 But with the clock ticking, I realized two weeks ago that there was no way we had time for that too.
 Finally, I found this one from Wayfair* that fit the space and the design.
 I love it, but honestly I don’t know if I’ll ever get over that first headboard from the antique store.
 First world problems, I know.